DannyBen/bashly/examples/command-groups/README.md

 - name: download
   help: Download a file

-  # By specifying a group, the `download` comnmand will be printed under
+  # By specifying a group, the `download` command will be printed under
   # this `File` caption.
   group: File